strato-net/strato-platform/tests-oauth/README.md

 # Oauth test cases

+## NOTICE: a work has been done to make this tests run on Mercata 11.2.
+The tests don't pass due to the API-related changes since they were created, but the suite itself can be started and can be used for future tests

 Demo app that uses STRATO to track products through a supply chain using OAuth and Private chains.

 ## STRATO